Skip the pie crust and make this pumpkin cobbler instead! The sweet buttery oat topping is so easy and tastes amazing with the pumpkin!

 I sweetened the pumpkin filling with pure maple syrup, because something about maple syrup just screams fall to me.
 You too, perhaps?

-The topping is made up of oats, butter, cinnamon, and brown sugar.
+Topping – The buttery oat topping is made up of oats, butter, cinnamon, and brown sugar.
 How can you go wrong with that combination??

 We like to serve this warm with vanilla ice cream on top.
 You could also top it with my no churn pumpkin ice cream if you really wanted to get wild and crazy!